Thecnopapa/hack_llm/README.md

     - replace **predict(windowToPredict)**
     - to **predict(windowToPredict, simple=False)** to see our model (not) work

+The requirements (also in requirements.txt) should be only:
+- python=3.12 (other versions might work)
+- numpy=2 (other versions might work)
+- torch
+- torchvision
+- pandas

 Apologies if not all the code is not well commented or you see weird stuff.